The Cheeger problem in abstract measure spaces: Cheeger sets in perimeter-measure spaces

+where $B_1((4i, 0))$ denotes the $2$-dimensional Euclidean ball of radius $1$ centered at the point $(4i,0)\in\R^2$.
 For $\varepsilon$ sufficiently small, and arguing as in \cite{LP16}*{Ex.~4.5}, it can be shown that such a set has $N$ connected and disjoint $1$-Cheeger sets, each corresponding to a small perturbation of the $N$ balls with two neighboring ones. \end{remark}